natashaval/week2_cpp_exercises/README.md

 1. Go to the folder `cd Section_4_Smart_Pointers/`
 2. Smart Pointers: run `g++ -o build/smartPointer src/smart_pointers.cpp`
 3. `./build/smartPointer`
+4. University: run `g++ -o build/University_example src/* -Iinclude`
+5. `./build/University_example`

 What is the benefit of using pointers?
 - used in OOP for polymorphism, ... search examples

+Section 4 solutions, why weak pointers:
+We have the following considerations:

+1. We should avoid memory leaks due to circular references.
+This means we can't use shared pointers for both classes.
+2. It doesn't make much sense for instances of either class to own the other.
+They only need to refer to one another, but their lifetimes are essentially independent.
+3. Pointers may be invalidated if one a Student or Department instance is destroyed and other objects are pointing to it.

+The best solution is this case is probably weak pointers.